Ozan797/Ozan797/README.md

 Hi 👋 My name is Ozan Gokberk
 =============================
-CS Major and Web Developer
+CS Student and Software Engineer
 --------------------------
 I started learning to code in 2019 and I've enjoyed every second of it.
 My first language was Python3 and then I moved onto HTML, CSS & JavaScript.
 I enjoy developing fronted
 * 🌍  I'm based in London